dapovoa/porto-gtfs-etl-pipeline/API_LIMITATIONS.md

 ## The Problem

-How do you implement realistic real-time bus movement when the API only gives you disconnected GPS points every 5 seconds with no path information?
+How do you implement realistic real-time bus movement when the API only gives you **disconnected GPS points every 5 seconds with no path information**?

 Short answer: You can't.
 You can only guess, and guessing produces buses that cross buildings.

+---

-## What FIWARE API Provides
+## What the FIWARE API Provides (The Data)

+The API is limited to basic snapshot data, forcing HTTP polling every 5 seconds.

 ```bash
 curl "https://broker.fiware.urbanplatform.portodigital.pt/v2/entities?q=vehicleType==bus&limit=1"
 ```
 ```json
 [
   {